 Archetypes – The Basis of Social Organization

 Personalizing the abstract ideas into forms that live in our minds collectively as heroes of ideal behavior is Jung’s significant contribution.
-However, Jung did not explore the implications of archetypes onto the formation of society itself.
+However, Jung did not explore the implications of archetypes on the formation of society itself.

-That claim rests on the premise that while each society carries many archetypes, only some of these are elevated to a heroic status.
+That claim rests on the premise that while each society carries many archetypes, only some of these are elevated to heroic status.
 For example, “The Girl Next Door” is an archetype in many societies which symbolizes simplicity, dutifulness, and honesty, with a warm, charming persona.
-Similarly, “The Eternal Explorer” is an archetype in many places, and symbolizes a person who is unprepared for a commitment, who doesn’t want to take responsibility, who cannot settle down, is always bored and seeking thrill, and fears getting trapped into social conformities.
+Similarly, “The Eternal Explorer” is an archetype in many places, and symbolizes a person who is unprepared for a commitment, who doesn’t want to take responsibility, who cannot settle down, is always bored, and seeking a thrill, and fears getting trapped into social conformities.
 In most “progressive” societies, “The Eternal Explorer” is often idolized but “The Girl Next Door” is not.
 Conversely, in most “conservative” societies, “The Girl Next Door” is idolized while “The Eternal Explorer” is frowned upon.

 “Progressive” and “conservative” societies, therefore, have different role models.
 Similarly, the East and the West have different heroes.
 The materialists and the spiritualists worship different idols.
 And each race and nation eulogize different stars.
 The reason is that society cannot exist without leaders who symbolize the ideal values of their system.